bottomText23/verse-of-the-day/README.md

 <img src="assets/banner.jpg" width="500px">

-Puts a daily Bible verse on an image of Holo from _Spice and wolf_.
+Puts a daily Bible verse on an image of Holo from _Spice and Wolf_.

 The verses are sourced from [verseoftheday.com](https://www.verseoftheday.com/), so you will need an internet connection for the script to work.